bramrodrigo89/second-milestone-project/README.md

 ![Front End Testing Different Devices](documentation/testing/Front_end_testing_devices.png)

 ### Back End
-Further testing of Back-End will be peformed when the back-end software is developed.
+Further testing of Back-End will be peformed with automated tests when the back-end software is developed.

 ## Deployment